PrinceOfCzechia/PrinceOfCzechia/README.md

 - 👋 Hi, I’m Petr Král, frequently using the alias @PrinceOfCzechia.
-My most native language is C++ and I speak some python too.
+My most native language is C++ and I speak some python and R too.
-- :mag: I’m interested in Numerical Mathematics, Optimization and Simulations.
+- :mag: I’m interested in Optimization, Statistics and Numerical Mathematics.
 - :envelope_with_arrow: Contact me on [twitter](https://twitter.com/PrinceOfCzechia), if you feel like.

 <!---